SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 is uniform for one millimetre in the `x` direction and within a distance ``Radius_plasma=30`` :math:`μm` from the laser's propagation axis.

-Therefore, now the simulation includes a moving window, a laser pulse (modeled by its envelope) and electron plasma, as represented in :ref:`Fig. 5 <Schema_Simulation_2>`.
+Therefore, now the simulation includes a moving window, a laser pulse (modeled by its complex envelope) and electron plasma, as represented in :ref:`Fig. 5 <Schema_Simulation_2>`.

 .. _Schema_Simulation_2: